bmgenco/public_sharing/README.md

 Simple location for shareable documents.

-(1) BGenco_PHD_Dissertation : will update with Pro-quest link and citation once those are available
+(1) BGenco_PHD_Dissertation : will update with ProQuest link and citation once those are available,